radimurban/opt_methods_project/src/airplane_design/readme.md

 # 2. Optimizing the design of an aircraft (ODA)
 Optimizing the design of an aircraft to maximize lift.
-(Radim)
+We model this problem as having a few components for which we want to maximize the lift force.
+To limit the ranges of the components, we assume we are modeling this problem on an airliner (e.g. Boeing 777 and similar).

 ## Population
-Let's assume that each candidate solution (i.e., chromosome) in the population is represented by a vector $p = V, S, \alpha , e, AR$ of design variables that define a part of an aircraft.
+Let's assume that each candidate solution (i.e., chromosome) in the population is represented by a vector $p = (V, S, \alpha , e, AR) \in \mathbb{R}^5$ of design variables that define a part of an aircraft.
 The dimensions correspond to:

 - $V$ is the speed of the aircraft ($m/s$)  $\in \[50; 350\]$
 - $S$ is the wing area ($m^2$)  $\in \[60; 200\]$